amminer/ansifier/README.md

 The script offers a command-line flag or argument for every feature that ImageFilePrinter takes on initialization, as well as a few extra options for added convenience.
 The --help output is pretty thorough.
+I recommend linking to this script somewhere on your path or using a shell alias - I personally use the script to preview images when I'm looking around my filesystems.

 Note that, for every level of resource load on every different stack, there is a different upper bound on the output size and a lower bound on the delay between frames for printing the output derived from animated .gif files to the terminal.
 This bottleneck appears to be at the terminal emulator layer.
-I'm currently exploring options to improve performance, but it's possible that there's a fundamental limitation here depending on your environment.
+I'm always exploring options to improve performance, but it's possible that there's a fundamental limitation here depending on your environment.

 ## 👥 Authors  <a name = "authors"></a>